bluedragonz/block-web-scrapers/README.md

 Several frequently abused hosts are blocked, but there is little reason for servers on their networks to be visiting your website in the first place.
-If you use Amazon EC2 or a third party service that relies on Amazon EC2, you should remove that portion of the htaccess file to prevent any issues.
+If you use Amazon EC2 or a third party service that relies on Amazon EC2, you can comment out that portion of the htaccess file to prevent any issues.

 [ Transparent Proxies  ]